 While tremendous oil wealth has brought rapid modernisation to the desert state of Saudi Arabia, the camel remains celebrated as a symbol of the traditional nomadic lifestyle of Bedouin Arabs.

 Throughout history camels have served multiple purposes as food, friend, transport and war machine.
 They were key to the Arab conquests of the Middle East and North Africa nearly 1,400 years ago that brought Islam to the world.

 Camels are also big business in a country where strict Islamic laws and tribal customs would make it impossible for women to take part in their own beauty contest.

 Delicate females or strapping males who attract the right attention during this week’s show could sell for a million or more riyals.
-Sponsors have provided 10 million riyals ($2.7 million) for the contest, cash that also covers the 72 sports utility vehicles to be will be awarded as prizes.
+Sponsors have provided 10 million riyals (1.36 million pounds) for the contest, cash that also covers the 72 sports utility vehicles to be will be awarded as prizes.

 “Bedouin Arabs are intimately connected to camels and they want to preserve this heritage.
 The importance of this competition is that it helps preserve the pure-breds,” said Sheikh Omair, one of the tribe’s leaders,